3.9 Managing Rounding Error

 Given a sign , significand , and exponent , the corresponding floating-point value is

 For example, with a normalized significand, the floating-point number 6.5 is written as , where the 2 subscript denotes a base-2 value.
-(If binary decimals aren’t immediately intuitive, note that the first number to the right of the decimal contributes , and so forth.)
+(If non-whole binary numbers aren’t immediately intuitive, note that the first number to the right of the radix point contributes , and so forth.)
 Thus, we have

 , so and .

 Floats are laid out in memory with the sign bit at the most significant bit of the 32-bit value (with negative signs encoded with a one bit), then the exponent, and the significand.
 Thus, for the value 6.5 the binary in-memory representation of the value is

 Similarly the floating-point value has and , so and its binary representation is:

 This hexadecimal number is a value worth remembering, as it often comes up in memory dumps when debugging.

 An implication of this representation is that the spacing between representable floats between two adjacent powers of two is uniform throughout the range.
 (It corresponds to increments of the significand bits by one.)
 In a range , the spacing is

 Thus, for floating-point numbers between 1 and 2, , and the spacing between floating-point values is .
 This spacing is also referred to as the magnitude of a unit in last place (“ulp”); note that the magnitude of an ulp is determined by the floating-point value that it is with respect to—ulps are relatively larger at numbers with bigger magnitudes than they are at numbers with smaller magnitudes.